greenelab/snorkeling/README.md

 ## Directories

-The main folders for this project are described below.
-For convention most of the folder names are based on the metagraph shown above.
+Described below are the main folders for this project.
+For convention the folder names are based on the schema shown above.

 | Name | Descirption |
 | ---- | ---- |